Last Updated on

-Enjoying milky, novelty-flavored coffee is a good sign that you’re a comfort-seeker and people-pleaser, always ready to help and be friendly.
+Enjoying milky, novelty-flavored coffee like a latte (here is how to make one) is a good sign that you’re a comfort-seeker and people-pleaser, always ready to help and be friendly.
 The downside of this is that you can be indecisive and tend to overextend yourself in an effort to help everyone.
 Following the crowd comes more easily to you than challenging the norm.

 As you design, it can be hard to say no to the specifications of extremely particular clients.
 You may also tend to play it safe with your design and let others take more credit than they should in collaborative projects.
 While all of this may or may not result in substandard work, it can definitely rob you of your own voice and keep you from realizing your full creative potential.
 Because of your connection with people, you could bring unique insight to UI and UX design.

 You’re not here to sit around.
 You’re ready to go places, give orders, and get things done.
 While your honest opinions and no-nonsense approach are excellent qualities, you can come off as tough and moody.
 Also, the more extra shots you order, the safer it is to assume that you stayed up working way too late last night (and should not be bothered today).